 Adobe's tool isn’t the only vector image editor in town.
-We select five brilliant apps that offer a viable alternative to Illustrator.
+We select six brilliant apps that offer a viable alternative to Illustrator.

-Adobe Illustrator is a superb vector editing tool that’s ideal for creating simple print work, web mockups and logos.
+Adobe Illustrator CC is a superb vector editing tool that’s ideal for print work, web mockups and logo design.
 But it’s also quite expensive and has a steep learning curve for novice users.
 So what's the alternative to Illustrator?

 Since Adobe bought Macromedia and pensioned off Freehand, you might think that the options for vector editing were limited – but there’s actually a wealth of very capable software out there for every platform, ranging from desktop applications to web apps.